 Class 14.
 Junior Division, 7-9 Years of age Class 15.
-Intermediate Division, 10-13 Years of age
+Intermediate Division, 10-13 Years of age Class 16.
+Senior Division, 14-18 Years of age

 For more information about the rules of Dairy Showmanship, please see the Extension Office.